Gastove/doctopus/design-doc.markdown

 The biggest thing I don't know at this point is this: _what size limits would this impose on a repo we want to pull in?_ Heroku provides what they call an Ephemeral File System; it is writable, I assume through the Jave temporary file API (which the filesystem util we're using wraps).
 So.
 Questions about.

+## Pandoc

+Vendorizing pandoc would be the sweetest goddamn thing, and I have no idea how to do it.
+But [this dude](https://github.com/toshgoodson/pandoc-bin) apparently figured it out?
+IDEK.